mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 ---
-title: "Mastering Paper by FiftyThree: Drawing Skies and Clouds"
+title: "Mastering Paper for iOS: drawing skies and clouds"
-excerpt: "Techniques for drawing blue skies, clouds, and pretty sunsets using the iPad app Paper by FiftyThree."
+excerpt: "Techniques for drawing blue skies, clouds, and pretty sunsets using the iPad app Paper for iOS."
-last_modified_at: 2017-12-13T11:31:54-05:00
+last_modified_at: 2018-11-06T11:57:52-05:00
 image:
   path: &image /assets/images/paper-53-skies-guide-feature.jpg
+  width: 1280
+  height: 436
   feature: *image
   teaser: /assets/images/paper-53-skies-guide-teaser-2016.jpg
   thumbnail: /assets/images/paper-53-skies-guide-thumb.jpg
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, drawing, painting, clouds, sky, iPad]
+toc: true
 ---

 Paper by FiftyThree makes painting realistic skies and clouds a breeze.
 If you had fun drawing trees, just wait until you fluff out happy clouds that would make Bob Ross proud.
 Honestly, with just a few washes of watercolor and strokes of pencil, you'll have an instant masterpiece.
 Here...let me show you how.

-## Blue Skies Fade
+## Blue skies fade

 Let's start with the easier of the two, a nice bright blue sky.
 One of the more important steps is choosing a blue to paint with.
 The hue...the saturation...and the brightness all play a role in the overall emotion of the piece.
 I tend to mix in a swirl of green and keep it slightly over saturated to contrast against skin tones as seen in my many [PaperFaces portraits](/paperfaces/).
 If you're going for doom and gloom, back off the blue and mix in gray instead to set the foundation for an overcast sky.